-- Wetland Critical Area Buffer.
+- 1. Wetland Critical Area Buffer.

 - a.
 General.

 - i.
 Undeveloped Sites.
-An undeveloped site is any site where the wetland and wetland buffer have not previously been included within a Native Growth Protection Area (NGPA) or Native Growth Protection Easement (NGPE), regardless of whether the site contains a primary structure.
+An undeveloped site is any site where the wetland and wetland buffer have not previously been included within a Native Growth Protection Area (NGPA) or Native

+Growth Protection Easement (NGPE), regardless of whether the site contains a primary structure.
 Wetlands on undeveloped sites shall have the following critical area buffers, measured from the wetland boundary:

-Category Wetland Characteristic Buffer I Natural heritage wetlands and bogs- Habitat score 8-9 190 225 feet Natural heritage wetlands and beogs All others 190 feet Forested Based on score for habitat or water quality functions Habitat score of 29 to 368-9 225 feet Habitat score of 20 to 28 5-7 110 feet Water quality score of 24 to 32 and habitat score of less than 20 Habitat score of 3-4 75 feet Not meeting any of the above 75 feet II Habitat score of 29 to 368-9 225 feet Habitat score of 20 to 285-7 110 feet Water quality score of 24 to 32 and habitat score of less than 20 Habitat score of 3-4 75 feet Not meeting any of the above 75 feet III Habitat score of 8-9 225 feet Habitat score of 20 to 28 5-7 points 110 feet Not meeting any of the above-Habitat score of 3-4 60 feet IV over 2,500 square feet Score for functions less than 30 points All 40
+Category Wetland Characteristic Buffer

+1 Natural heritage wetlands and bogs- Habitat score 8-9 225 feet

+Natural heritage wetlands and bogs- All others 190 feet

+Forested Based on score for habitat

+Habitat score of 8-9 225 feet

+Habitat score of 5-7 110 feet

+Habitat score of 3-4 75 feet

+II Habitat score of 8-9 225 feet

+Habitat score of 5-7 110 feet

+Habitat score of 3-4 75 feet

+III Habitat score of 8-9 225 feet

+Habitat score of 5-7 110 feet

+Habitat score of 3-4 60 feet

+IV over 2,500 square feet All 40